goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.16.
 Design automated, atomic and zero-downtime deployments

-**TL;DR:** Researches show that teams who perform many deployments – lowers the probability of severe production issues.
-Fast and automated deployments that don’t require risky manual steps and service downtime significantly improves the deployment process.
-You should probably achieve that using Docker combined with CI tools as they became the industry standard for streamlined deployment
+**TL;DR:** Research shows that teams who perform many deployments lower the probability of severe production issues.
+Fast and automated deployments that don’t require risky manual steps and service downtime significantly improve the deployment process.
+You should probably achieve this using Docker combined with CI tools as they became the industry standard for streamlined deployment

-**Otherwise:** Long deployments -> production down time & human-related error -> team unconfident and in making deployment -> less deployments and features
+**Otherwise:** Long deployments -> production downtime & human-related error -> team unconfident in making deployment -> fewer deployments and features

 <br/><br/>